aesgu001/rshell/README.md

 allowing information from a previous command to be passed in to the next one.
 It can pipe two or more commands.

+3. **Change Directory:** The new `cd` command feature allows the user to work under more than one existing directory.
+The shell's prompt also displays the current working directory.

+4. **Interrupt Signal:** The interrupt signal or `^C` now returns the user to the shell's prompt, cancelling commands without the shell exiting itself!

 ### Bugs/Issues/Limitations

 1. Entering `bin/rshell` in the shell simulator runs a duplication of the application.